marceauPailhas/mva/Deep Reinforcement Learning/README.md

 ## Files in this Project

 - `[MVA_2023]_Project_part_2_flappy_bird.ipynb`: Jupyter notebook containing the implementation and experiments
-- `DeepRL_Project2.pdf`: Project report with detailed methodology and results
 - `perfomances`: Results of the hyperparameter grid search

 ## Conclusion